-If you have delicate skin that easily breaks out, a whitening deodorant in cream form is your best bet.
+If you have delicate skin that easily get irritated, a whitening deodorant in cream form is your best bet.
 This product comes in jars, tubes, or pump bottles and is applied with the fingertips.
 Although it’s thicker and takes longer to dry, it provides similar coverage like your regular deo, minus the irritants.

 Cream deodorants may have more moisturizing ingredients such as shea butter and coconut oil, unlike stick deodorants that have to be formulated in a way that they have to maintain a certain solid shape.